 The economic pledge signed on Tuesday will help the Czech Republic become China's "entry gate" into the European Union, said Czech Republic President Milos Zeman, as the two leaders inked the landmark deal.

-, said the partnership "sets a political direction for the development of our relations in the future."
+President Xi, who is in Prague on a first visit by a Chinese leader to the country, said the partnership "sets a political direction for the development of our relations in the future."

 Xi was greeted with a rare 21 salvos of artillery at the Prague Castle, the seat of the presidency, for the signing.